Below are several sources of information for persons who do not have a lawyer.

 The jurisdictional limit for civil suits in the Justice Court is $10,000.
 The Plaintiff, person filing suit, will file a sworn petition and pay a filing fee and service fee.
 The petition will include the name of the plaintiff and defendant, address for both parties, reason for suit, and amount being sought.

 The filing fee is Civil Suits is $51.00 and for Evictions is $46.00.
-The service fee is $70.00 for serving one Defendant in Jefferson County, each additional Defendant will be $70.00 more.
-(If they live in another county, the service fee could be different.)
+For Debt Claims and Small Claims, the service fee is $75.00 for serving one Defendant in Jefferson County, each additional Defendant will be $75.00 more.
+Eviction (If they live in another county, the service fee could be different.)
+In an Eviction suit, the service fee is $75.00 for each defendant.

 Answer dates are generally on Mondays at 10:00 A.M., except for Eviction cases.
 Once the defendant is served in a debt or small claim, the court will notify both parties with the court date.
 In Evictions, the Plaintiff is given the court date upon filing and Defendant's notice is on the citation.